Universite-Gustave-Eiffel/NoiseModelling/Docs/WPS_Blocks.rst

 Create your own WPS block
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please see `Advanced Users Section`_, because now you want to be one!
+Please see :doc:`Own_Wps`, because now you want to be one!

-.. _Advanced Users Section : Own_Wps